lalinsky/website/_posts/2012-11-23-alternative-musicbrainz-search-server.md

 I've been playing with the idea of a customizable Solr-based solution for a long time.
-Creating a simple Solr index with the MusicBrainz data is not hard, but keeping it up to date it more complicated.
+Creating a simple Solr index with the MusicBrainz data is not hard, but keeping it up to date is more complicated.

 The [mbslave] package now includes a few scripts for creating and updating a Solr search index.
 See the `README` file for more information on